 There are multiple variations of the exercise.
 For instance, you can extend your arms out straight, or you can do 1-arm planks which require more strength and stamina. (see the video for variations).
 Each direction engages a different set of muscles for all-around toning and strengthening.

 Plank exercises benefit the whole body, especially if you employ the different variations of the workout.
-The following are some of the key benefits;
+It can be a key part of a health and fitness strategy plan.
+The following are some of the key benefits when you incorporate a plank for fitness;

 Have you ever tried to stand on one leg only to fail miserably?
 Perhaps you began shaking after just a few seconds or you couldn’t do it altogether?
 If it happens when you’re sober, it could be a sign that you’re lacking in balance.
 Planks can help you find your center of gravity; the practice of balancing the body on our elbows and toes helps reveal the point at which the body weight is balanced.
 Physical balance not only improves endurance and flexibility but also plays a role in achieving mental balance.